kalinowskik/planetary-system-light-curve-simulation/README.md

 A star with temperature
 $T_{\*}$
-emits black body radiation with power $ L_* $.
+emits black body radiation with power $L_{\*}$.
 The orbit of each planet in the system is circular and has a radius of $d_i$.
 The radius of the $i$-th planet is $r_i$.
 A portion of the star's radiation equal to the albedo $α_i$ of the planet falling on it is immediately reflected by its surface.
 The remaining part of the falling radiation is absorbed and heats the planet.
 All absorbed energy is re-emitted.
 The bright side of the planet has a temperature $T_{ib}$.
 It is determined from the formula
 $$T_{ib} = (1 - α_i) / (8πσ) * L_* / d_i^2 * 1 / (1 + β_i^4)^{1/4},$$
 where $β$ is a constant defined to describe the degree of energy redistribution from the star to the planet's surface.